 Many of your favourite DJs may have a regular show highlighting the tracks they’re currently enjoying.
 These podcasts are syndicated on a variety of platforms like iTunes.
 It also offers an insight into what tracks they’re using in their DJ sets.
 Following these shows is a great way to discover new music that suits your taste.
 They can often be showcasing tracks that may not see a release for months.
 You may need to keep some notes for future releases you want to pick up.

 Of course, curating this list to your own personal style is one of the greatest advantages.
 It’s likely that the music your favourite DJs are playing will be music you’ll want to get for your own DJ sets.
 It’s also a great way to try out new DJs.
 Check out their last couple of podcasts and see if you enjoy their taste in music.
 You may find yourself discovering new genres and amazing tracks in the process.
+This may also inspire you to learn how to start a podcast of your own one day.

 Starting out with DJs and labels you already know is a good way to begin your music discovery process.
 However, there will be times where you’ll want to expand your horizons.
 This is where digital radio like the ever popular DI.FM can be a good addition to your arsenal of choices.